RuiAreiasMAT/mat.tap.query.api/docs/IdentityServer.md

 or configure your config in /opt/MAT.TAP.IdentityServer/appsettings.Production.json

-#### Basic usage
+#### Running Identity Server from Terminal

-In order to use IdentityServer, add the relevant configuration in `appsettings.Production.json` file and start service using
+Alternatively, you can use Identity Server by adding the relevant configuration in `appsettings.Production.json` file and running the following command from the terminal.
+Make sure you are in the same directory as the **MAT.TAP.IdentityServer.dll**.

     dotnet MAT.TAP.IdentityServer.dll --urls="http://*:5000"

-**Please note, that daemon is using configuration file from /opt/MAT.TAP.IdentityServer/appsettings.Production.json and that service needs restart to reconfigure.**
+**Please note that the daemon is using configuration file from /opt/MAT.TAP.IdentityServer/appsettings.Production.json and that service needs restart to reconfigure.**

 A sample configuration and an explanation of settings is given below.

 ```